DonnieData/surfs_up/README.md

 To access the observation data and analyze it, I have utilized SQLaclhemy ORM, which allows me to query the data by passing python objects as queries.
 The data is then transformed within a python environment and analyzed resulting in the below summary statistics.

-- Querying June Temperature Observation Data <br>
+ June Temperature Summary Statistics  <br>
 ![june_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/june_frame.png)

-- Querying December Temperature Observation Data <br>
+ December Temperature Summary Statistics  <br>
 ![december_temp](https://github.com/DonnieData/surfs_up/blob/main/Reosurce/december_frame.png)

+### Analysis
+Based on the statisical overview of the data we see that:
+- there is a higher max temperature for the month of June than December.
+However with only a differnece of 2 degrees.

 ## Summary